**IOM2**

 By the 1928 Muriwai meeting on 4th February, Matthew Wills had given up and sold the 1922 car to George Henning, who duly lined up for the big race, event 5, the New Zealand Motor Cup as did Bill Hamilton with IOM2, Wilson with the Stutz, now totally rebuilt by Mason-Porter, the Miller now owned by Keith Cutten and thus properly rebuilt and repaired, Bauchop with the Thomas Special, Charlie East from Sydney with a type 37 Bugatti and Hugh Carter with a Mercer.

 For 1929, Peggy’s parents gave the Hamiltons a trip back to the UK, and she, having sold her much campaigned Alvis in New Zealand, went looking for a replacement and bought a second hand 4½ litre Bentley.
 In June they both took cars to Le Mans to see the Bentley 1, 2, 3, 4 exercise.
-Bill decided to enter the 1930 Brooklands’ Easter Meeting and Bentley Motors allowed him to use their workshop to prepare the car, resulting in three wins, a feat never to be equalled, and much fame.
+Bill decided to enter the 1930 Brooklands’ Easter Meeting and Bentley Motors allowed him to use their workshop to prepare the car, resulting in three wins in a day, a feat never to be equalled, and much fame.
 But the family’s return to NZ with the Bentley saw IOM2 moved down the pecking order.

 A two page illustrated article was written in the April 1938 issue of Motorsport following a visit, concluding with “This car, which I understand is still going well, must be the one driven by Resta.
 The New Zealand one is probably the only one existing in it’s original state, for the old racing body still remains hung-up in the rafters of Mr Hamilton’s wool shed awaiting the revival of racing in New Zealand”